 Botox® is a very safe treatment that can alleviate or repair medical and cosmetic conditions for many patients.
-While Botox® was first used for medical purposes as described in my previous blog posting, the unanticipated side effect of smoothing facial wrinkles for those initial medical patients led to its unprecedented use for cosmetic purposes.
+While Botox® was first used for medical purposes as described in my previous blog post, the unanticipated side effect of smoothing facial wrinkles for those initial medical patients led to its unprecedented use for cosmetic purposes.

 Over the years, Botox® treatments have become more widespread, and today many medical professionals have jumped on the Botox® bandwagon, offering treatments to their patients.
 With this increase in the number of practitioners using Botox® and the variable skill levels of those practitioners, I have been seeing more and more cosmetic issues, and, in some cases, even medical problems resulting from those less-than-expert treatments.